mediamonks/symfony-mssql-bundle/README.md

 - Joined inheritance mapping in ORM is not supported yet since we did not need it, this might be supported in the future
 - Symfony session handler does not use locking now, this might be supported in the future
 - There are no tests since original tests on Doctrine are also likely to fail, take this bundle as-is but please create a PR if you have found an issue and fixed it
+- MediaMonks is not responsible for any data loss, use dblib and this driver at your own risk

 # Documentation